Code-Institute-Submissions/broken-lines-blog-1/README.md

 <a id="credits"></a>
 ## Credits
+- This project is based on the "I Blog Therefore I Am" project from the LMS.

 ### Content

 - The quotation that appears on our home page belongs to Arshile Gorky.
 We have found it at https://www.azquotes.com/quote/709942?ref=abstract-art